My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

-Loving a guy who is great in bed, but doesn't have enough commonalities to sustain the relationships can be sexually frustrating to walk away from…
+Loving a guy who is great in bed, but doesn't have enough commonalities to sustain the relationship can be sexually frustrating to walk away from.

 Here's the thing—if we are keeping it real—finding a great lover sometimes means we will give him a pass (or several) for his subpar role in our life because we are penis-whipped.

 When we are penis-whipped, a guy can be talking gibberish for all we care.
 He might even frustrate us by the idiotic things he says and does.
 He might lack common sense, make us want to pull our hair out or scream at the top of our lungs by how ridiculous his actions are.

 He might even perform a disappearing act (or several) in our life, but the second he calls, kisses us, touches us and sexes us up, we forget about all his bullcrap.
 Wonderful.

 Ladies, there is no shame if you are at a crossroads with needing to let a guy go because he's not your perfect match, even though his penis is.
 I get it.